-Where you plan on living will play a big part in your salary.
-If you live in Michigan for example, you may not work all year round which will of course limit your income potential.
-But in Florida or California where horses can be ridden all year round, you have ore opportunity.
+If you live in Michigan, you may not work all year round which will of course limit your income potential.
+But in Florida or California where horses can be ridden all year round, you have more opportunities.

-While the salary potential is high, as an apprentice you will not make much at all, so you need to know that before getting started.
+While the salary potential is high, if you are in an apprenticeship or just starting out; you will not make much at all.
 It may take years before you have the experience and client base to achieve the salaries noted above.

 You might not realize it, but there are actually different types of shoeing that can be done on a horse.
 Which you decided to do can affect rates you can charge.
 Some farriers create a niche for themselves in different types of shoeing.
 For example doing horseshoes for a jousting horse may be very different than shoeing a racehorse.

 Will you be working on horses owned by families or horses that are used for racing?
 Working on horses that race will be much more lucrative than little Jenny’s pet horse.
 Race horses and working horses will pay a farrier well to care for horse’s feet since it is such an important part of their work.

 Farriers can choose to work independently, which means they control their salary, but are also responsible for their own costs and taxes.
 You can also choose to be an employee where you get a standard set salary.

 As an employee you might work for a stable, horse racing organizations, or horse breeders.
 Both options offer pros and cons – but as a new farrier, working as an employee would be recommended if you can secure a position.

 Unfortunately, there is no official resource to help us understand how much a horse farrier’s salary is.
 In doing some digging, we did find a few resources that can help you understand the earning potential.

 How much you earn will be dependent on whether you work as a self-employed farrier or an employed farrier.